getjavelin/javelin-mcp/examples/proxy/README.md

 - [fastmcp](https://github.com/jlowin/fastmcp?tab=readme-ov-file#proxy-servers)
 - [mcp-proxy](https://github.com/sparfenyuk/mcp-proxy)

-## Remote MCP server with remote tools
+## Remote MCP server with Remote Tools

-## ⁠Remote MCP server with local tools (no sure if this use case exists?)
+## ⁠Remote MCP server with Local (Builtin) Tools

-local tools will be more like Builtin tools
+In the current Javelin MCP architecture, **tools are expected to be registered and executed remotely** (via an HTTP or gRPC endpoint).
+However, some tools (such as deterministic utilities or safe built-in actions) may be registered as **builtin tools**, which execute locally within the Javelin runtime.

+While it is technically possible to have a remote MCP server route requests to local tools (co-located on the same host), this is not a typical or recommended deployment model.

+### 💡 Key Notes:
+- Use **remote tools** for hosted, externally managed actions (e.g., Claude, OpenAI).
+- Use **builtin tools** for internal utilities or tightly coupled logic.
+- A future enhancement may allow hybrid routing, but this is not standard today.